eikonomega/django-notification-system/docs/management_commands.rst

     :align:   center
     :scale: 25%

-These user targets are now available for you to send notifications to.
+These user targets are now available for all of your notification needs.

 Process Notifications